great-northern-diver/loon/website/md/learn_states.md

 </Tcl>

-  * Changing an abstract dimension will assign default values to all non-dominant states of that dimension.
-The dominant states for the displays are: `x` for the histogram, `x` and `y` for the scatterplot, `data` for the serialaxes display, and for the graph display `nodes` is dominant for `n` dimensional states and `from` and `to` are dominant for the `p` dimensional states.
+  * Changing an abstract dimension will assign default values to all non-dominant states that have that dimension.

-  * When assigning a single value to a state that has an abstract dimension, that value gets repeated accordingly.
+  * When assigning a single value to a state that has an abstract dimension then that value gets repeated accordingly.
 For example, for the `n` dimensional state `selected`

 <R>
 			p <- l_plot(iris)